Interpretable Sparse Proximate Factors for Large Dimensions: Empirical Application

-Last but not least, Figure \ref{fig:370-port-rho-rmse} compares proximate factors with sparse PCA using the same metrics as in Section \ref{subsec:sim-comp-wtih-spca}.
+Figure \ref{fig:370-port-rho-rmse} compares proximate factors with sparse PCA using the same metrics as in Section \ref{subsec:sim-comp-wtih-spca}.
 As the population factors and loadings are unknown, we compare the proximate and sparse factors and loadings with the non-sparse PCA factors and loadings.
+We also include the weighted PCA factors $\hat{\*F}^\twt$ with the inverse standard deviation of the residuals as weights.\footnote{We use the residuals from a 5-factor model to estimate the standard deviation of the errors.
+The results are robust to this choice.} Both, unweighted PCA factors $\hat{\*F}$ and weighted PCA factors $\hat{\*F}^\twt$ are consistent estimators of the population factors.
+However, in the presence of heteroskedastic errors, we expect the non-sparse weighted PCA estimates to be more efficient and hence to be the more appropriate comparison benchmark.
 The first half of the time-series serves as the training and the second half as the test data set.
-The number of non-zero elements $m$ is again set such that it equals the number of non-zero elements for SPCA for a given $\ell_1$-lasso penalty $\alpha$.
-The main takeaways are as follows: First, sparse PCA with sparse loadings leads to substantially worse results than proximate factors.
-Second, the proximate factors are almost perfectly correlated with the PCA factors and result in the same RMSE.
-Third, the modified SPCA performs better than its version with sparse loadings, but not as good as our method.
+The number of nonzero elements $m_j$ for each proximate factor is set equal to the number of nonzero elements of the corresponding SPCA factor for a given $\ell_1$-lasso penalty $\alpha$.\footnote{We only report the out-of-sample results in the main text.
+The Internet Appendix collects the in-sample results with very similar findings.
+An alternative approach to implement sparse PCA is to directly impose the cardinality constraint $\norm{\*\Lambda_j}_0 \leq m$ rather than using the $\ell_1$ penalty term $\alpha \sum_{j = 1}^{K} \norm{\*\Lambda_j}_1$ in the optimization problem \eqref{eqn:spca-obj}, where $\norm{\*\Lambda_j}_0 $ equals the number of nonzero elements in $\*\Lambda_j$. \cite{sigg2008expectation} develop an expectation-maximization (EM) algorithm based on a probabilistic expression of PCA to solve this optimizaton problem with constraint $\norm{\*\Lambda_j}_0 \leq m$.
+This approach will in general return sparse loadings with $m$ nonzero elements in each sparse loading vector when $m$ is reasonably small.
+The Internet Appendix collects the results for this alternative implementation with very similar findings as in the main text.}

+First, unweighted PCA factors and loadings are almost identical to the weighted PCA factors and loadings as the residuals have only a low degree of heteroskedasticity.
+As the two sets of proximate factors are very close approximations of the corresponding PCA factors, PPCA and PPCA (wt) are also almost identical with a slightly lower RMSE for PPCA (wt) out-of-sample.
+Second, sparse PCA performs substantially worse.
+For a higher degree of sparsity, the SPCA factors are neither close to the unweighted nor the weighted PCA factors.
+In particular, the sparse loadings are miss-specified, resulting in a higher out-of-sample RMSE for all levels of sparsity.